RCMP can't explain silence on criminal charges against Fort McMurray Mountie | CBC News

 "I'm speechless because I was not aware of this information," Adam said.

-His lawyer, Brian Beresh, is demanding accountability from the RCMP.
-Beresh said he wants to know why Seguin remains on front-line active duty.
+Adam's lawyer, Brian Beresh, says he wants to know why Seguin remains on front-line active duty.

-"It was only recently that this information was discovered," Beresh said.
-"I'm very surprised that this was not revealed publicly and I'm very surprised ... that this person has not been suspended."
+"I'm very surprised that this was not revealed publicly and I'm very surprised … that this person has not been suspended," Beresh said.

-ASIRT, which is investigating Adam's arrest, did not respond to a question asking if the police watchdog was aware of the criminal charges that had been laid 10 months ago against Seguin.
+The Alberta Serious Incident Response Team, which is investigating Adam's arrest, did not respond when asked if it was aware of the criminal charges that had been laid 10 months ago against Seguin.

 Code of conduct hearing

-CBC News has learned an RCMP code of conduct hearing into the August 2019 incident was held on March 26, 16 days after Seguin tackled Adam.
+CBC News has learned an RCMP code of conduct hearing into the August 2019 incident was held on March 26 this year, 16 days after Seguin tackled Adam.

-A source told CBC News Seguin was given a one-day suspension for the mischief allegation and received a letter of reprimand on his file for the assault allegation.
+A source, speaking on condition of anonymity, told CBC News Seguin was given a one-day suspension for the mischief allegation and received a letter of reprimand on his file for the assault allegation.

 Logan was unable to explain the timing of the hearing or why it was held before Seguin's September trial.